agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

   var trajectory = simulateMDP(start, world, agent);
   var plans = plannedTrajectories(trajectory, world, agent);
   print(description + ' trajectory:');
+  GridWorld.draw(world,{trajectory : trajectory,
-  GridWorld.draw(world, { trajectory : trajectory, dynamicActionExpectedUtilities : plans });
+                        dynamicActionExpectedUtilities : plans});
 };

 // Construct Sophisticated and Naive Hyperbolic agents runAndGraph('Sophisticated Hyperbolic',
+            makeAgent({sophisticatedOrNaive:'sophisticated',
-            makeAgent({sophisticatedOrNaive: 'sophisticated', utility : restaurantUtility }, world)
+                       utility : restaurantUtility }, world));
-);

 runAndGraph('Naive Hyperbolic',
+            makeAgent({sophisticatedOrNaive: 'naive',
-            makeAgent({sophisticatedOrNaive: 'naive'        , utility : restaurantUtility }, world)
+                       utility : restaurantUtility }, world));
-);

-// Construct Sophisticated and Naive Exponential agents runAndGraph('Sophisticated Exponential',
+// Construct Exponential agent runAndGraph('Exponential',
+            makeAgent({sophisticatedOrNaive: 'sophisticated',
-            makeAgent({sophisticatedOrNaive: 'sophisticated', discountFunction: exponentialDiscount, utility : restaurantUtility }, world)
+                       discountFunction: exponentialDiscount,
-);
-runAndGraph('Naive Exponential',
-            makeAgent({sophisticatedOrNaive: 'naive'        , discountFunction: exponentialDiscount, utility : restaurantUtility }, world)
+                       utility : restaurantUtility }, world));
-);
 ~~~~

 ### Example: Procrastinating on a task

 In the examples above, time-inconsistency leads to behavior that optimal agents never exhibit.
 However, given enough softmax noise (or some other random noise model), the Naive path will occur with non-trivial probability.
 If the agent goes "up" instead of "left" at $$[3,1]$$, then they will continue on to Donut North if they prefer Donuts.
-As we discuss in Chapter V.3, the explanation of this behavior in terms of noise becomes less likely if we see this behavior repeatedly.
-However, it might be unlikely that a human repeatedly (e.g. on multiple different days) takes the Naive path.
-So we turn to an example from everyday life where time inconsistency leads to behavior that  becomes arbitrarily unlikely on the softmax model (see refp:kleinberg2015time):
+As we discuss in Chapter 3.3, the explanation of this behavior in terms of noise becomes less likely if we see this behavior repeatedly.
+However, it might be unlikely that a human would repeatedly (e.g. on multiple different days) take the Naive path.
+So we turn to an example from everyday life where time inconsistency leads to behavior that becomes arbitrarily unlikely on the softmax model.

 > **The Procrastination Problem**
 > <br>You have a hard deadline of ten days to complete a task (e.g. write a paper for a class, complete an application or tax return).
 Completing the task takes a full day and has a *cost* (e.g. it's unpleasant work).
 After the task is complete you get a *reward* (typically exceeding the cost).
 There is an incentive to finish early: every day you delay finishing, your reward gets slightly smaller.
 (Imagine that it's good for your reputation to complete tasks early or that early applicants are considered first).